JehovasNES/top-landing-page/README.md

 # top-landing-page

-A landing page done alongside the odin project.
+A landing page project that was completed for The Odin Project.

-Completed following The Odin Project Schematics with minor design differences.
+This project was made from scratch using the schematics TOP provided.
+HTML + CSS.

-Coded from scratch using HTML, CSS and Flexbox.
+All photos belong to their respective owner and I claim no ownership of these images.
+If you own an image and would like it removed please let me know.